Eyes All Around

 There are several identifiable groups of individuals in The Adoration of the Mystic Lamb, including male and female martyrs, saints, apostles, and the Jewish prophets.
 Directly behind the prophets, at the lower left of the composition and very much in the foreground, we find a motley crowd of pagan philosophers from around the world (as evidenced by their various hats.)
 Others have taken great pains to identify the scholars; for my case I will just point out that the two figures dead center are holding meticulously detailed plants, and that the corner figure in red has a partially concealed hand in his pocket.
 Van Eyck, it seems, may be giving us a key to his spiritual practice: as an alchemist, he is educated in the identification and uses of the plants sacred to the ancients (which, as many serious scholars have reminded us, were often prized for their perception-altering properties.)

-Whether or not Van Eyck availed himself of consciousness altering alkaloids, one thing is clear: he sure as heck knew his way around some complex multidimensional geometry.
-If he were alive today, I’d invite him over and try to get him to watch this TED talk with surfer/physicist Garrett Lisi about E8, a multidimensional Lie algebra root system which Lisi believes contains all sorts of secrets about the symmetries and particle interations that reality is made out of.
+Whether or not Van Eyck availed himself of consciousness altering alkaloids, one thing is clear: he certainly knew his way around some complex multidimensional geometry.
+If he were alive today, one might expect him to take an interest in such mathematical models as E8, a multidimensional Lie algebra root system which physicist Garrett Lisi believes contains all sorts of secrets about the symmetries and particle interactions that reality is made out of.
 Admittedly, I don’t know enough about physics or high-level mathematics to opine about the validity of Lisi’s controversial claims but the structural symmetries of E8, pictured below, could not possibly be more familiar from the perspective of an artistic visionary.

 In The Fractal Geometry of Nature, Mandelbrot himself cites related examples by Leonardo Da Vinci and Hokusai.
-Similarly, I find sufficient reason to understand the phenomenon alternately described as cauda pavonis and “eyes all around” by mystics and visionaries throughout history as intuitive attempts to render the subjective experience of infinite multidimensional symmetry.
+Similarly, I find sufficient reason to understand the phenomenon alternately described as cauda pavonis and “eyes all around” by mystics and visionaries throughout history as intuitive attempts to render the subjective experience of infinitely self-reflective multidimensional symmetry in which the “eyes” of eternity watching the watcher may be read as reflections of the viewer’s own perceptual apparatus “seeing itself.”

 Today, both religious and secular people in the West tend toward an overwhelming skepticism toward the pursuits of mystics.
 It is my hopeful belief that a clearer understanding of the physiological and philosophical structures underlying the non-standard perceptual experiences attained by mystics and other visionaries is currently emerging, leading to a greater appreciation of the insights, visual and otherwise, communicated by those who have seen the unseen.
 There will always be wisdom in the works of visionaries, so long as there are human beings with eyes to see and ears to hear.